ateaseproject/atease.aspnetcore.extensions/README.md

 ### APi Error Handling Middleware:
 * ### Api Validation Exception:
-Handling exceptions (e.g validation errors) that raised in the services and return `BadRequest (400)` HttpStatus with the custom message. if the `message` argument left blank, the message value is taken from the Exception.
+Handling exceptions (e.g validation errors) that raised in the services and return `BadRequest (400)` HttpStatus with custom message. if the `message` argument left blank, the message value is taken from the Exception.
 Add `WebApiBadRequest` attribute to your exceptionclass:
 ```C#